Our goal is to have a trap in every 5th backyard in communities who want to protect native species and make their neighbourhood predator free.

 About our funding

-To be eligible to apply for funding a community should be a suburb or town, or a community of rural houses clustered together.
+To be eligible to apply for funding a community needs to be a suburb or town, or a community of rural houses clustered together.
 The programme specifically targets rats, stoats, ferrets, weasels and possums.
-It doesn’t cover reserves, lifestyle blocks, farms, councils or government land.
-But does include schools, marae and other community spaces eg community and scout halls, bowling clubs and RSA’s.
+It doesn’t cover predator control on reserves, lifestyle blocks, farms, councils or government land.
+If you are a backyard trapping group, you can also use this funding towards trapping in community spaces such as schools, marae, community and scout halls, bowling clubs and RSA’s.

 Funding covers the purchase of humane traps, pre-made tunnels and materials to make your own tunnels.
 Humane traps are those that have been tested and meet the National Animal Welfare Advisory Committee (NAWAC) standard.